 Borough Market!
 A must-stop for all food lovers heading to London.
 Borough Market is located at the southern end of London Bridge and is one of the oldest and most popular food markets in London.

 The market is famous for its impressive range of quality foods, supplied by traders from all over the country and even from abroad.
 On a tour of the market, you’ll find everything from fresh produce to artisanal cheeses, cured meats, baked goods, and exotic foods.
-Borough Market is also a great place if you want to eat, with many small bistros offering dishes not only from Britain but from all over the world.
+Borough Market is also a great place if you want to eat.
+With many small bistros offering dishes not only from British cuisine but all over the world.

 Borough Market dazzles not only with its gastronomic diversity but also takes pride in quality and sustainability.
 Many vendors get their products directly from small farms and manufacturers.
 The market also hosts a number of events, from cooking demonstrations and workshops, through guided food tours, to autograph signings by famous chefs.